openharmony/docs/en/application-dev/reference/apis/js-apis-formextension.md

 onAcquireFormState?(want: Want): formInfo.FormState;

-Used by the widget provider to receive the widget state query request.
-By default, the initial widget state is returned.
+Called when the widget provider receives the status query result of a specified service widget.
+By default, the initial state is returned.

 **System capability**: SystemCapability.Ability.Form